MAMware/court-jurdroids/README.md

 <!-- ----------------------------------------------------------------- -->

-TO DO (keep it lean, alpha stage v0.0.5)
+TO DO (keep it lean, current readme.md is at alpha stage v0.0.5)

 **Generate the contented for the files**